mohit15799/AtliQ-Hardware-SQL-Challenge/README.md

-# 📊 AtliQ Hardware SQL Challenge
+# 📊 SQL-Driven Business Performance Analysis

 > Solved 10 real-world business problems using MySQL and translated data into executive-level insights and strategic recommendations.